devunt/purple-line/LINE_PROTOCOL.md

 * param1 = ID of the user that read the message
 * param2 = IDs of the messages, multiple IDs are separated by U+001E INFORMATION SEPARATOR TWO

+### CANCEL_INVITATION_GROUP (31)

+The current user has canceled a group invitation.

+* param1 = ID of the group
+* param2 = ID of the user whose invitation was canceled

+### NOTIFIED_CANCEL_INVITATION_GROUP (32)

+Another user has canceled a group invitation.
+The canceled invitation can also be that of the current user.

+* param1 = ID of the group
+* param2 = ID of the user that canceled the request (or invited them in the first place?)
+* param3 = ID of the user whose invitation was canceled

+### REJECT_GROUP_INVITATION (34)

+The current user has rejected a group infication.

+* param1 = ID of the group

+### NOTIFIED_REJECT_GROUP_INVITATION (35)

+Presumably means another user has rejected a group invitation.
+However this message doesn't seem to get sent.

 ### UPDATE_SETTINGS (36)

 User settings have changed.
 Refresh with getSettingsAttributes() or getSettings()